International-Data-Spaces-Association/InformationModel/model/content/README.md

 - https://webgate.ec.europa.eu/CITnet/stash/projects/ODCKAN/repos/datacite-to-dcat-ap/browse/documentation/Mappings.md
 - Individual (Linked Data) URIs for DataCite resource types are available here: http://registry.it.csiro.au/def/datacite/resourceType

+## Resource

+- Consider samples of further relations/types of Resources
+    - ISO 19115:StereoMate collection of image datasets (Aggregate) covering the *same subject* from different perspectives *providing a stereo view*
+    - ISO19115: Series: collection of resources related by a common heritage adhering to a common specification
+        - DS_Series is a subtype of the abstract DS_Aggregate
+        - Series has three MD_Metadata objects, each with a different scope
+            - object with scope = series contains the metadata shared by the whole collection
+            - objects with scope = dimensionGroup are contained in a DS_Dataset, hold the 2D and 3D MD_SpatialRepresentation entities

 # Recent TODOs

 References evaluated in definition of ContentType: